Jason LaPoint: Career

 LaPoint participated in karting championships of the SKUSA and WKA starting in 1989.
-In 1995 and 1996 LaPoint won the IKF Grand National Championship in the Formula 125 class.
-After karting LaPoint moved into the Skip Barber National Championship Western Race Series in early November 1998.
-At Mazda Raceway Laguna Seca LaPoint finished his first race in fifth place.
+In 1995 and 1996, LaPoint won the IKF Grand National Championship in the Formula 125 class.
+After karting, LaPoint moved into the Skip Barber National Championship Western Race Series in early November 1998.
+At Mazda Raceway Laguna Seca, LaPoint finished his first race in fifth place.
 His first win was at Las Vegas Motor Speedway in early 1999.
 LaPoint finished fourteenth in the championship standings.
-In the Midwestern championship LaPoint won five races earning him a third place in the standings, behind Bryan Sellers and Caio Travaglini.
-As he was successful in the entry level Skip Barber series LaPoint was invited to join the Barber Dodge Pro Series at Mazda Raceway Laguna Seca supporting CART.
-The driver from Oregon qualified eighteenth but finished on an impressive eleventh place.
-As he gained seven places he won the award for Most Progressive Driver.
+In the Midwestern championship, LaPoint won five races earning him a third place in the standings, behind Bryan Sellers and Caio Travaglini.
+As he was successful in the entry level Skip Barber series, LaPoint was invited to join the Barber Dodge Pro Series at Mazda Raceway Laguna Seca supporting CART.
+He qualified eighteenth but finished on an impressive eleventh place.
+As he gained seven places, he won the award for Most Progressive Driver.

-In 2000 LaPoint left the Skip Barber racing ladder to join Star Mazda.
+In 2000, LaPoint left the Skip Barber racing ladder to join Star Mazda.
 His first race was a huge success.
 LaPoint led his debut race at Lowe's Motor Speedway.
-On the last lap LaPoint was passed by Bernardo Martinez.
+On the last lap, LaPoint was passed by Bernardo Martinez.
 His engine sputtered for fuel but the Oregon driver secured second place.
 LaPoint scored more podium finishes at Sonoma Raceway, Mosport Park, Road Atlanta and Mazda Raceway Laguna Seca.
-The young talent took rookie of the year honors and finished third in the championship.
-For 2001 LaPoint joined Richard Morgan Racing for a USF2000 title assault.
-Again LaPoint succeeded.
-Despite a couple of retirements in the first half of the season LaPoint dominated the second half.
+He took rookie of the year honors and finished third in the championship.
+For 2001, LaPoint joined Richard Morgan Racing for a USF2000 title assault.
+Again, LaPoint succeeded.
+Despite a couple of retirements in the first half of the season, LaPoint dominated the second half.
 Four second-place finishes and one win at Mid-Ohio Sports Car Course secured the title for LaPoint.

-Near the end of the 2001 racing season LaPoint competed in the final three Atlantic Championship races with Lynx Racing.
+Near the end of the 2001 racing season, LaPoint competed in the final three Atlantic Championship races with Lynx Racing.
 LaPoint qualified his Swift 008.a on an impressive third place in his debut outing at Road America.
-Despite not finishing on the podium his record of three top ten finishes was very good for a rookie.
-Early 2002 LaPoint tested the new Swift 014.a at Roebling Road Raceway for Michael Shank Racing.
-Lacking a major sponsor LaPoint did not secure a race seat and retired from professional racing.
+Despite not finishing on the podium, his record of three top-ten finishes was very good for a rookie.
+Early 2002, LaPoint tested the new Swift 014.a at Roebling Road Raceway for Michael Shank Racing.
+Lacking a major sponsor, LaPoint did not secure a race seat and retired from professional racing.